 This hippie, outdoorsy college town, home to University of Colorado Boulder, boasts everything from budget bites and beer gardens to souped-up burger joints and some of Colorado's best fine dining, like Frasca Food and Wine and Oak at Fourteenth.
 Black Cat has people talking about its locally grown dishes like lamb and gnudi, while Blackberry Market's meat-centric dishes are the perfect mix of rustic and elegant.
 You can also eat well without spending a fortune: Order the BBQ bacon burger at The Sink or chow down on giant pretzels and bratwust at Bohemian Biergarten.

 You may not have heard of Greenville, the small city in the Blue Ridge Mountains, but if you're a foodie, you should put it on your radar.
 Named one of the top places to visit in 2017 by the New York Times, one of Greenville's biggest allures is its flourishing restaurant scene.
 Exciting new eateries like Jī-rōz, a hip take on authentic Greek food, Bacon Bros Public House, a mecca for cured meats, and Jianna, a new modern Italian spot, are paving the way for a revamped food scene.
-In addition, Husk, a Charleston and Nashville cult favorite, will open in Greenville this summer.
+In addition, there's Husk, a Charleston and Nashville cult favorite, that also opened a location in Greenville.